Household Hazardous & E-Waste Program

 For a list of approved e-waste recyclers in Milpitas and other resources, click here.

 Milpitas Sanitation offers limited e-waste collection through its bulky item/on call clean-up program.
-Click here for more information.
+Click here for more information on e-waste collection.

 Fluorescent/CFL Lamps can be dropped off at select locations in Santa Clara County, please click here for a list of drop-off locations.